Amine42/BetterMotherFuckingWebsite.github.io/README.md

-# My better Mother fucking website!
+# My better Mother fucking website

 This project is a copy of [this website](http://bettermotherfuckingwebsite.com/)